bacnet-stack/bacnet-stack/bacnet-stack-0-8-0/bin/readme.txt

 bacinitr - BACnet Initialize Router message bacwir - BACnet Who-Is Router to Network message

-MS/TP Capture Tool
+MS/TP Tools
 ------------------
-The mstpcap tool is used for capturing MS/TP traffic from an RS-485 serial adapter and saving the packets in a file for viewing by Wireshark.
+mstpcap - a tool that is used for capturing MS/TP traffic from an RS-485 serial adapter and saving the packets in a file for viewing by Wireshark.

+mstpcrc - calculates Header CRC or Data CRC for ascii hex or decimal input.
+Optionally takes the input and saves it to a PCAP format file for viewing in Wireshark.

 Environment Variables
 ---------------------